 Who is responsible?

 For insurance companies, one way to effectively manage car accident claims is to establish an at fault party— even if there was nothing you could have done to prevent it and the police haven’t charged you with an offence.

-If you are in a collision with a driver of another vehicle, insurers decide who is at-fault based on the Fault Determination Rules.
+If you're in a collision with a driver of another vehicle, insurers decide who is at fault based on the Fault Determination Rules.
 On occasion, it may take time and further police and/or insurer investigation to determine who ultimately caused the accident.
 In any event, being responsible for an accident could be grounds for an increase in your auto insurance premiums.

-How long does an at-fault accident affect my premium?
+How long does an accident stay on my record?